A Machine Learning Benchmarking Framework for Lipid Nanoparticle Transfection Efficiency Prediction

-To answer these questions, we systematically evaluated the predictive performance of diverse ML architectures in \method{}, encompassing traditional ML, feedforward, and graph-based deep learning models, applying multiple evaluation strategies to ensure robust benchmarking.
-Specifically, we assessed five representative models: multi-layer perceptron (MLP), transformer-based models, support vector regression (SVR), random forest (RF), and k-nearest neighbors (kNN), using Morgan and Expert descriptors individually or in combination.
-MLP and transformer-based models were selected to represent feedforward architectures.
-MLP has demonstrated strong predictive capabilities across various domains by efficiently capturing complex feature interactions.
-While transformers \cite{NIPS23_Attention} have not been widely explored for molecular modeling, their self-attention mechanism \cite{arXiv19_Bert} enables them to capture complex interactions, making them a promising architecture to investigate.
-Among traditional ML models, we included SVR, RF, and kNN, which have demonstrated robust predictive performance in molecular learning tasks.
-The key distinction between these models lies in their learning strategies: SVR and RF are trainable models, with SVR leveraging kernel-based flexibility to capture nonlinear dependencies, while RF \cite{ML01_RandomForest} utilizes ensemble learning to reduce variance.
-In contrast, kNN \cite{kramer2013k} is a non-parametric algorithm that estimates target values based on local feature similarities, without requiring explicit model training.
+MLP and transformer architectures \cite{NIPS23_Attention} were selected to represent feedforward learning approaches.
+MLPs are well suited for capturing nonlinear relationships and complex feature interactions, while transformers leverage a self-attention mechanism \cite{arXiv19_Bert} that enables learning of hierarchical and context-dependent representations.
+Among traditional ML models, we included SVR, RF, and kNN, all of which have demonstrated strong performance in molecular property prediction.
+These models differ fundamentally in their learning strategies: SVR and RF are trainable algorithms—SVR using flexible kernel functions for nonlinear regression, and RF \cite{ML01_RandomForest} employing ensemble decision trees to reduce variance—whereas kNN \cite{kramer2013k} is a non-parametric method that makes predictions based on local similarity in feature space without explicit model training.

-Additionally, we benchmarked these models against the AGILE framework \cite{xu2024agile} and included Chemprop \cite{chemprop}, a graph neural network (GNN) model similar to AGILE that directly processes molecular graphs to extract structural features.
-This inclusion enables a broader evaluation of GNN-based approaches in LNP transfection prediction.
-While Chemprop has been widely applied in molecular property prediction, AGILE is specifically designed for LNP transfection prediction and represents the domain-specific state-of-the-art model.
-We also evaluated KPGT (Knowledge-Powered Graph Transformer) \cite{li2023knowledge}, which differs from conventional GNNs by incorporating transformer-based self-attention mechanisms to capture higher-order structural dependencies in molecular graphs.
-All these graph-based models rely on end-to-end feature extraction, dynamically learning molecular representations during pretraining and training, with feature generation fully integrated into the predictive pipeline.